 Humans had a chemistry that made rage possible and produced aggression and self-defense rather than enduring passivity.
 Rage was a function more of the inner brain.
 Anger involved a degree of reflection and therefore involved the outer layer of the brain.

-Biology of the brain made humans what they were, but in making their way through the challenges of life, people had to make choices, and their environments differed.
+Biology of the brain made humans what they are, but in making their way through the challenges of life, people had to make choices, and their environments differed.
 Making choices, Stone Age humanity was on its way to creating different cultures.
 The minds of people were products of their biology but also the age and culture within which they lived.

-Copyright © 1999-2013 by Frank E. Smitha.
+Copyright © 1999-2015 by Frank E. Smitha.
 All rights reserved.